Train050/InventorySystem/Sprint3.md

 TestFindItem -- Tests finding an item (empty item).
 Tests function call from http request on a user with no requested changes.
 If an error is thrown at any point during execution, the test fails.

+TestRemoveUser -- Tests removing a user.
+Tests function call from http request.
+If an error is thrown at any point during execution, the test fails.

+TestFindUser -- Tests find user function.
+Tests function call from http request on user from ID.
+If an error is thrown at any point during execution, the test fails.

+TestInsertItem -- Tests creating an item.
+Tests function call from http request to create an item.
+If an error is thrown at any point during execution, the test fails.

+TestUpdateItem -- Tests updating an item from http request.
+Tests function call from http request on an item with no requested changes.
+If an error is thrown at any point during execution, the test fails.

+TestRemoveItem -- Tests removing an item.
+Tests function call from http request on an empty item.
+If an error is thrown at any point during execution, the test fails.

+TestFindItem -- Tests finding an item (empty item).
+Tests function call from http request on a user with no requested changes.
+If an error is thrown at any point during execution, the test fails.

+TestGetAllItems -- Tests getting all items.
+Tests function call via testing database from http request.
+If an error is thrown at any point during execution, the test fails.

+TestGetAllUsers -- Tests getting all users.
+Tests function call via testing database from http request.
+If an error is thrown at any point during execution, the test fails.

+TestInventorySeeder -- Tests inventory seeding function for product names via mocked database (array).
+Tests that all elements of array are populated with item names, if not, the test fails.

+TestUserSeeder -- Tests user seeding function for product names via mocked database (array).
+Tests that all elements of array are populated with usernames, if not, the test fails.

 API Documentation
 User API